aabccd021/miglite/README.md

 miglite --db <db_file> --migrations <migrations_dir> [--check] [--up-to <migration>]
 ```

-When executed, Miglite will apply all migration files in a specified directory in alphabetical
+When executed, Miglite will apply all migration files in the specified directory in alphabetical
 order.

 Migration files that have already been applied will not be applied for a second time, but their